truffle-ai/mcp-servers/DEVELOPER_GUIDE.md

      "mcpServers": {
        "<server-key>": {
          "command": "npx",
-         "args": ["@truffle-ai/<npm-package-name>"]
+         "args": ["-y", "@truffle-ai/<npm-package-name>"]
        }
      }
    }
    ```

    - `<server-key>` typically matches the directory name (e.g., `puppeteer`).
-   - With the link in place, running your client will launch the locally built server as if it were published.
+   - With the link in place, running `npx -y @truffle-ai/<npm-package-name>` will launch the locally built server as if it were published.

 ---